T

 Insider tips

-• Friday afternoons and Saturdays are Shabbat, when many businesses are closed.
+• Friday afternoons and Saturdays involve Shabbat, when many businesses and public transport services are closed or reduced.

-• Be prepared for security checks at many locations.
+• Be prepared for security checks at many major sites.

 Packing highlights